wil93/pentomino-cover-game/README.md

 * Restart the game: "R" key
 * Rotate pentomino: left/right arrow keys (or Mousewheel scroll)
-* Undo last action: Backspace key
+* Remove the last pentomino inserted: Backspace key
 * Select a pentomino to be removed: Spacebar key